What Is Anaphylaxis?

-For people with severe allergies, exposure to their allergen can result in a life-threatening reaction called anaphylaxis.
+For some people with severe allergies, exposure to their allergen can result in a life-threatening reaction called anaphylaxis.
 Anaphylaxis is a severe allergic reaction to venom, food, or medication.
-Most cases of anaphylaxis are caused by a bee sting or eating foods that are known to cause allergies, such as peanuts or tree nuts.
+Most cases are caused by a bee sting or eating foods that are known to cause allergies, such as peanuts or tree nuts.

 - abdominal pain